tmds/Tmds.DBus/README.md

 public interface ITrackList
 {
     // user needs to cast, e.g. (ObjectPath)(await FooAsync())
-    Task<object> FooAsync(CancellationToken cancellationToken = default(CancellationToken));
+    Task<object> FooAsync();
     // return value already casted, e.g. await BarAsync<ObjectPath>()
-    Task<T> BarAsync<T>(CancellationToken cancellationToken = default(CancellationToken));
+    Task<T> BarAsync<T>();
 }
 ```

 ## Signals

 A D-Bus signal is modeled by a method in the .NET interface which matches the D-Bus signal name prefixed with `Watch` and sufixed with `Async` suffix.
 The method needs to return `Task<IDisposable>`.
 The returned `IDisposable` can be used to unsubscribe from the signal.
-The method has a handler and a `CancellationToken` parameter.
+The method has a handler parameter.
 The handler must be of type `Action` for signals without parameters and of type `Action<T>` for methods which do have parameters.
 In case there are multiple parameters, they must be wrapped in a struct/class as public fields or use a C# 7 tuple.
 Similar to the method output parameter, the `ArgumentAttribute` can be set on the `Action` to distinguish between a single STRUCT being returned (attribute set) or multiple arguments (no attribute).

 ```
 [DBusInterface("org.freedesktop.NetworkManager")]
 public interface INetworkManager : IDBusObject
 {
-    // DeviceAdded signal with a single ObjectPath argument Task<IDisposable> WatchDeviceAddedAsync(Action<ObjectPath> handler, CancellationToken cancellationToken = default(CancellationToken))));
+    // DeviceAdded signal with a single ObjectPath argument Task<IDisposable> WatchDeviceAddedAsync(Action<ObjectPath> handler)));
 }
 ```